same-sky/AMT22_SPI_Sample_Code_Uno/README.md

 Some AMT22 variants support a multi-turn counter.
 Instead of reading just the position, as above, we can read both the position and the turns count in a single sequence.

-If the position is bad, let the user know there was an error, and how many times we tried.
+If the position is bad, let the user know there was an error.
 If the position is good, simply report the position in the decimal format.

 ```c
 uint8_t cs_pin = 2;